 The event that this happens please alert your Systems Administrator who will advise accordingly.

 Chapter points can be created for clips that are long and will benefit from segmentation to draw attention to particular points of interest.
-They can be added and modified by the contributor of the clip and by a Helix Media Library administrator.
+They can be added and modified by the contributor of the clip and by a Medial administrator.
 Chapter points cannot be added to audio clips.
 When chapter points are added to a clip, the original is not modified at all.
 Chapter points can be added and deleted leaving the uploaded clip in its original state.

-If when clicking on a clip you only see the URL, Code, and video information but just a white space where the video is meant to be, it might mean that you do not have RealPlayer installed or there is an issue with it.
-Please make sure that you have the latest version downloaded from www.real.com.
-Alternatively, you can change the playback method by clicking on Preferences and changing the output format to Flash.
-Click Save to save the changes and try your clip again.
+If when clicking on a clip you only see the URL, Code, and video information but just a white space where the video is meant to be, it might mean that you do not have Adobe Flash Player installed or there is an issue with it.
+Please make sure that you have the latest version downloaded.
+If issues persist, contact the NIU Service Desk.

 If you wish to make changes to media that you have already uploaded, it can be done by clicking on Upload and then on My Media.
 This will list all the media that you have uploaded, and you will be able to make changes such as change the title or modify the description, add tags or even skip past the first page and change the thumbnail that the video uses.
 If you would prefer to use a thumbnail other than the ones shown, you can select Custom and then chose a different thumbnail if you have created one that you want to use.